pzimero/qr-code-component/README.md

 ### What I learned

-I always had trouble with flexbox and how to apply them into a project.
+I always had trouble with flexbox and it was diffult for me to apply them into a project.
 I am poud that I was able to handle the html on my own but when it came to the css, I was having a hard time.
 I reviewed the mdn for css for a couple of days and then used codepen to visualize the how things where changing when using flexbox.
 There are many ways to put contents into the center and I found one something that works best for me in the way I can understand it.
 I am also getting used to understanding the workflow of a project.
 At first glance, I found the project to be intimidating but once I broke it down to pieces (body, h1, img), it was easy once I was organized with that I want to do first.

 ```css
 .body {